 - 4. Third Party Information.
 A service provider receiving a confidential report on a client from another agency or individual shall not divulge this information to a third party without securing the client's written informed consent. - 5.
 Use of Information in Research and Training.
 The use of a case record for research or training purposes shall not be considered a breach of confidentiality, provided the identity of the client and his/her family has been effectively disguised. - 6.
 Written Policy.
 The service provider shall have written statements of policy and procedures governing confidentiality.
 These shall serve not only to protect the client, but to avoid placing upon staff the full burden of making personal judgments. - 7.
 Policy Changes.
 Whenever practices regarding confidentiality are amended, the service provider shall redefine its policies and procedures and revise accordingly.
-All such policy changes must be approved by the governing body of the service provider prior to implementation.

-I. Assistance for Elder Disaster Victims
+All such policy changes must be approved by the governing body of the service provider prior to implementation. - I. Assistance for Elder Disaster Victims

 Upon declaration of a major disaster by the President of the United States or Governor of the State of Illinois, the provider will cooperate with the Area Agency and the State to assess the extent of the disaster's impact upon persons aged 60 years and over, and to coordinate the public and private resources in the field of Aging in order to assist older disaster victims.
-Nutrition providers will provide meals to older persons in weather-related emergencies as well as disaster declarations that may not be related to weather such as a global pandemic.
+Nutrition providers will provide meals to older persons in weather-related emergencies.
 The following guidelines to assist service providers in identifying their roles in the event of a State or Federally-declared disaster or emergency, including the legal authority and responsibilities of the various response agencies, including senior service providers.
 The guidelines address the role of service providers regarding emergency response activities, and disaster recovery operations, as well as emergency preparedness and training.